The Parish of St Andrew’s Haughton le Skerne

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-This church appoints Mrs Gillian Jones as the Parish Safeguarding Officer she can be contacted on 01325 468142
+This church appoints Mrs Gillian Jones as the Parish Safeguarding Officer.
+She can be contacted on 07350 870482 or This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Parish of St Andrew’s Church, Haughton le Skerne